suryakolli/Favourite-Playlist-Shuffle/README.md

 What would you do to improve your project in the future?

-I could give the user to select from list of my playlists and show them the songs and ability to play the desired song.
+I could give the search user feature, so that we can list all playlists of the user and then we can save the playlist.